xeol-io/xeol-agent/README.md

   request-timeout-seconds: 60
 ```

-KAI will still honor the old configuration.
+xeol-agent will still honor the old configuration.
 It will prefer the old configuration
 parameter until it is removed from the config entirely.
 It is safe to remove the
 old configuration in favor of the new config.